Household information for 1105 Altschul Avenue

 - Trustee Area 5: EPA, Emerald Lake Hills, Menlo Park, North Fair Oaks, Redwood City

-Trustee Areas 2 and 4 will be elected in Nov.
+Trustee Areas 2 and 4 were elected in Nov.
 2018.
-Incumbents Richard Holober and Tom Mohr are competing for Trustee Area 4 seat, since the both live in that area.
-Challenger Thomas Nuris is running unopposed for the Trustee Area 4 seat.
+Incumbents Richard Holober and Tom Mohr competed for Trustee Area 4 seat, since the both live in that area, and Holober won.
+Challenger Thomas Nuris ran unopposed for the Trustee Area 4 seat.